Anilbal/React-js/readme.md

 ReactDOM.createRoot(document.getElementById('root')).render(
-    <App/> // generally here we render our app components in react by default -->
-    customReact //it will render my custom react too
+    //<App/> // generally here we render our app components in react by default --> customReact //it will render my custom react
 )
 ```